 Time is your friend

-The Freedom Fighters program has not only saved lives, it has healed broken relationships that resulted from the addiction.
-My son has been there for three years, has turned his life around and is financially independent.
+The Freedom Fighters program has not only saved lives, but it has also healed broken relationships that resulted from the addiction.
+My son has been there for three years, has turned his life around, and is financially independent.
 The final chapters of his life remain to be written but he has given himself a chance and we are grateful.